-Over this reporting period, the Academy Trust received a General Annual Grant of £5,239k which is the primary mechanism for funding the schools objectives.
-Despite our GAG carry forward from last year being £315k our additional income from other sources allowed us to spend £5,891k on the academies primary educational operational expenditure (£5,162k of which came from GAG).
-A transfer of £340k from GAG was completed in this period to support capital investements.
+Over this reporting period, the Academy Trust received a General Annual Grant of £5,259k which is the primary mechanism for funding the schools objectives.
+Despite our GAG carry forward from last year being £52k our additional income from other sources allowed us to spend £5,889k on the academies primary educational operational expenditure (£5,259k of which came from GAG).
+A transfer of £249k from GAG was completed in this period to support capital investments.

 The income relating to pupil premium remained at the same rate as the prior reporting period at £935 per eligible pupil.
-The specific interventions relating to Pupil Premium are highlighted earlier in this report, however, the expenditure relating to these exceeds the income received.
+The specific interventions relating to Pupil Premium are highlighted earlier in this report.
 The expenditure is supplemented by GAG as some interventions support a wider student population than just those who are identified as warranting pupil premium intervention.